vlameiras/ai-ml-resources/README.md

 - [Quivr](https://github.com/StanGirard/quivr) ⭐ - Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
 - [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - A browser interface based on Gradio library for Stable Diffusion
 - [h2oGPT](https://github.com/h2oai/h2ogpt) ⭐ - Like privateGPT, but with GPU inference supported
+- [localGPT](https://github.com/PromtEngineer/localGPT) - Inspired in privateGPT, but using Vicuna-7b and InstructorEmbeddings.
+GPU/CPU support
 - [Promptflow](https://github.com/InsuranceToolkits/promptflow) - Create executable flowcharts that link LLMs, prompts, Python functions, and conditional logic together
 - [Dify](https://github.com/langgenius/dify) - Create and operate AI-native apps based on OpenAI GPT models